Getaway in Stockholm

 Getaway in Stockholm is a Swedish film series about illegal street racing filmed using mainly car mounted cameras along with some cameramen alongside the route.
 The videos are all shot in the streets of Stockholm, Sweden and have developed a worldwide underground cult reputation in the street racing scene.

 Background

 One film is released every year.
 The actual run takes place during early morning hours in late autumn when there's the least amount of traffic.
-The identities of the drivers and the car owners are carefully withheld, though Mr X is likely Jocke "Qvarnis" Qvarnström.
+Under Swedish law, people can only be convicted of traffic violations if they are caught committing them or if they admit to them.
+Therefore, the identities of the director, cameraman, drivers and the car owners are carefully withheld, though Mr X is likely Jocke "Qvarnis" Qvarnström.
 So far, ten volumes of the series have been released: